Project163/ExplainedRealBugs/README.md

 4. Generating patch files (`.diff` or `.patch`) that represent the code changes for each bug fix.
 5. Consolidating this information into a structured format, including a CSV file (`active-bugs.csv`) that links bug reports to their corresponding fixing commits.
 6. Gathering the bug reports and associated data.
+7. Providing a cleanup script to remove data for specific projects.

+## Features

+*   **Automated Bug Mining**: Automatically clones repositories, downloads bug reports, and identifies bug-fixing commits.
+*   **Multi-Tracker Support**: Supports issue trackers like Jira, GitHub, and Bugzilla.
+*   **Structured Output**: Generates a clean, structured dataset including patch files and a CSV mapping bugs to commits.
+*   **Error Logging**: All error messages during the mining process are logged to `error.txt` for easy debugging.
+*   **Data Cleanup**: Includes a script to selectively remove all cached and output data for specified projects.

 ## Getting Started